 Steps already taken: We have launched our new website.
 We have added the required transparency button icon and have linked it to a page with the Section 18(2) requirements.
-We have completed five of the thirteen requirements including all health benefit plans, and audit reports for the last twelve years.
+We have completed fourteen of the fifteen requirements, still needing to adopt a policy on procurement of supplies, materials and equipment.

-Steps that will be taken: The Board has worked on a written policy for reimbursable expenses and travel, and one for procurement of supplies, materials and equipment.
-We will adopt those policies at our March 2024 meeting.
-We have set a target date of March 31, 2024 for completion of the Section 18(2) requirements.
+Steps that will be taken: The Board has worked on a policy for procurement of supplies, materials and equipment.
+We anticipate completing work on this policy, and adopting it by December 31, 2024 for completion of the Section 18(2) requirements.